Qt Quick Scene Graph

 - The scene graph is rendered:

 - The QQuickWindow::beforeRendering() signal is emitted.
-Applications can make direct connections (using Qt::DirectConnection) to this signal to use custom OpenGL calls which will then stack visually beneath the QML scene.
+Applications can make direct connections (using Qt::DirectConnection) to this signal to use custom graphics API calls which will then stack visually beneath the QML scene.

 - Items that have specified QSGNode::UsePreprocess, will have their QSGNode::preprocess() function invoked.

 - The QQuickWindow::afterRendering() signal is emitted.
-Applications can make direct connections (using Qt::DirectConnection) to this signal to use custom OpenGL calls which will then stack visually over the QML scene.
+Applications can make direct connections (using Qt::DirectConnection) to this signal to issue custom graphics API calls which will then stack visually over the QML scene.

 - While the render thread is rendering, the GUI is free to advance animations, process events, etc.

-The threaded renderer is currently used by default on Windows with opengl32.dll, Linux with non-Mesa based drivers, macOS, mobile platforms, and Embedded Linux with EGLFS but this is subject to change.
-It is possible to force use of the threaded renderer by setting
+The threaded renderer is currently used by default on Windows with opengl32.dll, Linux excluding Mesa llvmpipe, macOS with Metal, mobile platforms, and Embedded Linux with EGLFS, and with Vulkan regardless of the platform, but this is subject to change.
+It is always possible to force use of the threaded renderer by setting

 QSG_RENDER_LOOP=threaded in the environment.

-The non-threaded render loop is currently used by default on Windows with ANGLE or a non-default opengl32 implementation and Linux with Mesa drivers.
+The non-threaded render loop is currently used by default on Windows with ANGLE or a non-default opengl32 implementation, macOS with OpenGL, and Linux with some drivers.
 For the latter this is mostly a precautionary measure, as not all combinations of OpenGL drivers and windowing systems have been tested.
 At the same time implementations like ANGLE or Mesa llvmpipe are not able to function properly with threaded rendering at all so not using threaded rendering is essential for these.

 windows is used for non-threaded rendering on Windows with ANGLE, while